Omer-Amin/Moovee/README.md

 * Behaviour specifications (called directions)
 * A script type (MV_TRANSLATE, MV_ROTATE, MV_SCALE)

 Scripts contain multiple event callbacks that can be overridden.
-Returns a bool, indicating whether to dent or permit permisson to play the script.
+Returns a bool, indicating whether to deny or permit permisson to play the script.

 ### Actors
 An actor is a set of 2D vectors to which scripts are applied.